We host environmental workshops to share ideas on how to reduce waste and recycle more.

 For Your Home:

-Residents can request bin stickers, posters and 'No Junk Mail' stickers from Council to help with recycling and waste management at their home.
+Residents can request bin stickers and posters from Council, to help with recycling and waste management at their home.

 If you live in a unit block and would like Council to provide education materials to help residents with recycling (and other waste management issues) please call our Resource Recovery Team on 8757 9000.
 We'd love to help!